← Back to Blog

 Why Die Life Matters More Than Die Price

-A die that costs 30% more but lasts 3× longer delivers dramatically lower per-unit tooling cost.
-Here are seven proven strategies to maximize the service life of your drill point dies.
+A die that costs more upfront but lasts significantly longer generally delivers lower per-unit tooling cost.
+Here are seven commonly recommended strategies to maximize the service life of your drill point dies.

-The single biggest factor in die life is machine alignment.
-When the die halves are not perfectly aligned with the screw blank axis:
+In most standard production setups, machine alignment is one of the single biggest factors in die life.
+When the die halves are not properly aligned with the screw blank axis:

-- Impact forces are unevenly distributed, causing premature chipping — especially on carbide dies
+• Impact forces are unevenly distributed, which can cause premature chipping — especially on carbide dies

 Action: Check machine alignment at every die change.
-Use dial indicators to verify spindle runout is within 0.01 mm.
-Replace worn guide bushings immediately.
+Use dial indicators to verify spindle runout is within your target tolerance (a common benchmark is 0.01 mm).
+Replace worn guide bushings promptly.

 2. Optimize Lubrication